-The U.S.-flag passenger fleet of deep-draft, oceangoing vessels, which underwent a precipitous and prolonged decline beginning in the 1960s and lasting well into the 1990s, is now poised for an upswing.
+The U.S.-flag passenger fleet of deep-draft, oceangoing vessels, is now poised for an upswing after it underwent a precipitous and prolonged decline beginning in the 1960s and lasting well into the 1990s.
 Despite business setbacks resulting from the economic shock of September 11, 2001, legislative and other developments in recent years have sparked a renewed interest in building and operating U.S.-flag passenger ships.
 Currently, several companies, many of them formed only recently to take advantage of what are perceived to be growing opportunities in the U.S.-flag cruise market, have U.S.-flag passenger ships under construction, on order, or in the planning/design stages.
 In addition, two U.S.-flag cruise vessels in the control of the U.S. Maritime Administration are being examined by a number of existing and prospective operators for service in the U.S. domestic trades.

 U.S. cabotage laws cover both cargo and passenger vessels operating in the U.S. domestic trades.
 Basically speaking, the movement of merchandise in the domestic, waterborne trades is governed by Section 27 of the Merchant Marine Act of 1920 (46 U.S.C.
 883; 19 CFR 4.80 and 4.80b), popularly known as the “Jones Act,” which requires that only U.S.-built, U.S.-owned, and U.S.-crewed vessels be used to transport merchandise in U.S. domestic trade; while the Passenger Vessel Services Act of 1886 (46 U.S.C.
 289), when applied in conjunction with particular sections of the Merchant Marine Act, governs the U.S. domestic passenger trades, setting the standards for passenger vessels as the Merchant Marine Act does for cargo vessels.
 Provisions of U.S. cabotage law also cover mixed-use vessels carrying both cargo and passengers.